Ben Shapiro: Facebook

 In 2018, Shapiro argued that Facebook was targeting conservative sites after the platform implemented an algorithm change, limiting their traffic, and that they are not transparent enough.
-In 2021, an article in NPR revealed that the Daily Wire dominated Facebook news feeds and received more engagement than any other news outlet under Shapiro's leadership.
+In 2021, an article in NPR revealed that, under Shapiro's leadership, the Daily Wire had dominated Facebook news feeds and received more engagement than any other news outlet "by a wide margin".